The Butterflyfish Chaetodontidae family consists of a large and diverse group of individual species that eat a wide variety of marine life in nature.

-Obligate Corallivores to Avoid:
+Obligate Corallivores to Avoid

 Chaetodon austriacus, baronessa, bennetti, larvatus, lunulatus, meyeri, octofasiatus, ornatissimus, rainfordi, and trifasicatus are all species that are suggested not be kept in captivity, or only by an aquarist that is well experienced.
-These Butterflyfish are dependent on a specialized diet of live coral polyps, which are nearly impossible to duplicated in the usual home aquarium environment.
+These Butterflyfish are dependent on a specialized diet of live coral polyps, which are nearly impossible to duplicate in the usual home aquarium environment.
 Unless you can provide them with the proper diet, in all likelihood they not survive.

 Be careful with Chaetodon speculum, as this species comes very close to falling into this category.
 In the wild, this Butterflyfish almost exclusively feeds on stony coral polyps and coral mucus.
 It is not unusual for small juveniles and large adults to shun aquarium food substitutions.
 This fish requires a non-aggressive fish tank community with a least one other hardier Butterflyfish species present to encourage its feeding behavior.

-Reef Tank Compatibility:
+Reef Tank Compatibility

 Because fish in the Chaetodontidae family eat such a wide variety of soft and stony corals and other sessile invertebrates, "overall" they are not considered to be suitable for reef aquariums.